NathanNRosales/ai-recipe-generator/README.md

 AI Recipe Generator.

-Takes input from user of consumable foods and creates a recipe for you to eat.
+Create a account, and you will be asked to enter some ingredients you have, the more ingredients the better.

+It will tell you

 https://main.d2lzl7703dv068.amplifyapp.com/